Gardens of ancient Egypt: History

 Gardens belonged to temples or the residences.
 Secular gardens were located near the river or canals and were used mainly for growing vegetables.
 Beginning during the New Kingdom, gardens were attached to more luxurious residences and were sometimes enclosed by walls.
 Temple gardens were used to raise certain vegetables for ceremonies.

 Palace gardens

-Palace gardens first appeared in Egypt just before the Middle Empire (2035–1668).
+Palace gardens first appeared in Egypt just before the Middle Kingdom (2040–1782).
 These gardens were very large in scale, and were laid out in geometric patterns.
 The ponds of palace gardens were enormous and numerous.
-In the second millennium BC, the garden pond of King Sneferu was large enough for boats rowed by twenty oarsmen.
+In the third millennium BC, the garden pond of King Sneferu was large enough for boats rowed by twenty oarsmen.